OoliteProject/oolite/README.md

 difficulties, you can seek help on the [Oolite Bulletin Board](https://bb.oolite.space/).

 ## Git
 The Oolite source is available from GitHub.
+The first step is to install git if you don't already have it installed as it is required to obtain and build Oolite.
 With Git installed, check out the Oolite repository and its submodules:
 ```bash
 git clone --filter=blob:none --recurse-submodules https://github.com/OoliteProject/oolite.git
 cd oolite